Soft-Engineer-Luna/Portfolio/Engineering_Paper2D_AutoTiling/Engineering_Paper2D_AutoTiling.md

 I decided to fill the gap in the paper2d Plugin, it lacked the ability to quickly and easily create maps, so I took it upon myself to do the required research and integrate an autotiling system through bit masking patterns.
-I choose to implement the pattern used by the most popular 2D rpg engine RPGMaker.
+After research I choose to implement the pattern used by the most popular 2D rpg engine RPGMaker.
 <br/><br/>
 ![Tiling Pattern](Media/AutoTilingPattern.jpg?raw=true "Tiling pattern")
 ###### image from RPGMaker forum same pattern used in the Tiling System i built
 <br/><br/>
-The system was developed to support different tile types and sub tile components, meaning that you could get much more accurate and nicer looking auto tiling on any case that was not a cardinal direction.
+I Choose to support different tile types and 8 directional auto tiling to get a much more accurate and nicer looking result from the auto tiling system.
 <br/><br/>
 ![Tiling Pattern](Media/BitConfig.png?raw=true "Tiling pattern")
 ###### edited images from tutsplus.com by Sonny Bone for visual ref